PetaTookmyKFC/Prehnite_DataTypes/readme.md

 ## Current Types

 * Control Items
-    * Invalid DType = iota
+    * Invalid // The datatype wasn't found or an error occoured
     * EOR     // End of recursion ( to signal the end of a repeating data structure ... used for maps)
 * Basic
     * Bool
     * String